asudakou/Analyzing_TD-NIRS/README.md

 - First LMA algorithm does multi-layered curve-fitting of the DTOF for determining the absolute optical properties (and/or the thicknesses of layers).

 - Second LMA algorithm uses the changes in moments to determine the changes in optical properties.

+If you use the code (or the data) or find it helpful, please, cite:

+"Two-layered blood-lipid phantom and method to determine absorption and oxygenation employing changes in moments of DTOFs"